-In determining this liability, claims projected during the 2020 premium round were adjusted for the latest membership figures and compared to actual claims incurred during the period of March to June 2020.
+In determining the deferred claims liability at 30 June 2020, claims projected during the 2020 premium round were adjusted for the latest membership figures and compared to actual claims incurred during the period of March to June 2020.
 The difference was considered to be the services that were deferred.
-100% of the hospital and medical claims and 85% of the general treatment claims estimated as not having proceeded due to the COVID-19 pandemic through to 30 June 2020 have been recognised in the deferred claims liability.
-The provision has been set at a level estimated to equate to a probability of adequacy of 75%.
+100% of the hospital and medical claims and 85% of the general treatment claims estimated as not having proceeded due to the COVID-19 pandemic through to 30 June 2020 were recognised in the deferred claims liability.